 Longfellow’s Harvard Dante Club

 Longfellow didn’t work alone.
 His translation was vetted by the famous “Dante Club”—a Harvard circle including Oliver Wendell Holmes, James Russell Lowell, and Charles Eliot Norton.
-Every line, every note, every reference was debated among America’s finest scholars.
+America’s finest scholars debated every line, every note, every reference.

 The result?
 Footnotes that function like a masterclass in Italian literature.
 Longfellow explains historical allusions, theological concepts, and textual problems with precision.
 He draws on centuries of Italian commentary tradition—Benvenuto da Imola, the Ottimo, Landino—but writes for English readers.